-Report cards are distributed according to the dates listed on the district calendar.
-The report card envelope must be signed by parent/guardian and returned to school.
+Report cards are available online according to the dates listed on the district calendar.
+To request a paper copy of a report card, contact your guidance office.
 Grades are available through the Parent Portal.
-The Parent Portal is an easy to use online tool that provides parents with an up-to-date view of their student's records in our student information system.
-In addition to grades you will be able to view the following: reports, health, attendance, assessments, schedule, demographic information, and contact information.
-Interim Progress Reports are not printed but may be viewed through Parent Portal at the midpoint of the marking period.
-To access the Parent Portal, go to www.cbsd.org, click on "Parent Resources," click on "Parent Portal Help," select link "Parent Portal Activation Key" and complete "Parent Portal Online Request Form".
+In addition to grades you will be able to view the following: reports, attendance, health, assessments, schedule, demographic information, and contact information.
+Interim Progress Reports are not printed but may be viewed through Parent Portal at the mid-point of the marking period.
+To access the Parent Portal, go to www.cbsd.org, click on "Parent Resources," click on "Parent Portal Help," select link "Parent Portal Activation Key" and complete "Parent Portal Online Request Form."